-4-8 Configuring the Emulator

-Drive Background Cycles to Target?

-This question allows you specify whether or not the emulator will drive the target system bus on background cycles.

-If you have selected to use a foreground monitor, emulator foreground monitor cycles will appear at the target interface exactly as if they were bus cycles caused by any target system program.

-yes Specifies that background cycles are driven to

-the target system.
-Emulation processor's address and control strobes (except /HWR and /LWR) are driven during background cycles.
-Background write cycles won't appear to the target system.

-no Background monitor cycles are not driven to the
+Drive Background Cycles to Target?This question allows you specify whether or not the emulator will drive the target system bus on background cycles.
+If you have selected to use a foreground monitor, emulator foreground monitor cycles will appear at the target interface exactly as if they were bus cycles caused by any target system program.yesSpecifies that background cycles are driven to the target system.
+Emulation processor's address and control strobes (except /WR) are driven during background cycles.
+Background write cycles won't appear to the target system.noBackground monitor cycles are not driven to the background monitor.

+Changing this configuration drives the emulator into the reset state.

 target system.
-When you select this option, the emulator will appear to the target system as if it is between bus cycles while it is operating in the background monitor.

-Refresh cycles are always driven to the target system regardless of this configuration yes The emulator will respond to the NMI request from the target system.
+When you select this option, the emulator will appear to the target system as if it is between bus cycles while it is operating in the yes The emulator will respond to the NMI request from the target system. no The emulator will not respond to the NMI request from the target system.